 to secure the provinces.
 A cohort was present at Carthage at the proconsul's orders.
 Because they supported the Numidian governor Capellianus against the Gordians, the legion was disbanded in 238 by Gordian III.
-Emperor Valerianus (253-260) remobilized the unit in 253.
-This may be connected to an insurrection at the southern frontier in the same year.
+Emperor Valerianus (253 - 260) remobilized the unit in 253.11 This may be connected to an insurrection at the southern frontier in the same year.
 After 290 other revolts are reported.
 Maximian arrived in Africa in 298 to reorganize the defence lines and the military system of the provinces.
 In the end none of these events endangered the provinces or caused major problems.
 There may have been riots, fighting with local confederacies and uprisings, but nothing really challenged Roman rule in the provinces.

 In the frontier zones, representatives of the Empire ensured Roman dominance.
 In 1955 Christian Courtois thought of a basic dichotomy of Roman rule and described this world as a permanent opposition between the mountains and the coastal plains: 'Roman civilization spread along the availability of water.
-It had invaded the plains without taking the mountains.'
-The concept of a 'Romanized' belt of cities at the sea and tough resistance by local Berber tribes (labeled Mauri by the Romans) had become generally accepted since René Cagnat's (1852-1937) study on the Roman occupation, first published in 1892.
-In 1976, the French scholar Marcel Bénabou published his 'La Résistance africaine à la romanisation' and thus provided a concept of the resistance thesis'.
+It had invaded the plains without taking the mountains.'15 The concept of a 'Romanized' belt of cities at the sea and tough resistance by local Berber tribes (labeled Mauri by the Romans) had become generally accepted since René Cagnat's (1852-1937) study on the Roman occupation, first published in 1892.
+16 In 1976, the French scholar Marcel Bénabou published his 'La Résistance africaine à la romanisation' and thus provided a concept of indigenous cultural endurance.
+His book became 'the most sophisticated exponent of the resistance thesis'.
 In Bénabou's view, Africans had their own religious beliefs and maintained their Punic or Libyan/African languages and personal names.
 Romano-Africans thus demonstrated their 'Africanness'.
 The controversies surrounding Bénabou's early post-colonial ideas have been intense.
-Perhaps a compromise could be found with on-going debates differentiating the nature of 'Romanization'.
+18 Perhaps a compromise could be found with on-going debates differentiating the nature of 'Romanization'.